Fox's Book of Martyrs

 thereof, added to the latter end a certain epistle, wherein he desired them

-there were a thousand heresies in it, and that it was not to be corrected, but
+thousand heresies in it, and that it was not to be corrected,

 All this Tyndale himself, in his prologue before the first

-prick over his head, they did note it, and numbered it unto the ignorant people
+a prick over his head, they did note it, and numbered it unto the ignorant

 The bishops and prelates never rested before they had brought